Tony Coelho: Later career

 In 1999, Coelho was made chairman of Vice President Al Gore's presidential campaign.
 During his tenure, Coelho moved the campaign headquarters from Washington, D.C. to Nashville.
 He oversaw an overhaul of the campaign's message and strategy, and changed personnel and consultants.
 Gore prevailed over former Senator Bill Bradley in the Democratic primaries of 2000 in every primary and caucus contest and received the Democratic nomination to be president.

 Before the 2000 Democratic National Convention, Coelho became ill and resigned his position as general campaign chairman.
 Doctors later found and removed a tumor on the left side of his brain.
 He was replaced by former Commerce Secretary William M. Daley.
 He participates annually at New York Law School with its Tony Coelho Lecture in Disability Employment Law & Policy.
-He has endowed a chair in public policy at the University of California in Merced.
+He has endowed a chair in public policy at the University of California, Merced.
 He is the chairman of the board of directors of the Epilepsy Foundation.
 He partnered with NBCUniversal and the American Association of People with Disabilities (AAPD) to create the NBCUniversal Tony Coelho Media Scholarship, which encourages people with disabilities to pursue media-related degrees and careers.
 He is a former chairman and current member of the board of directors of the American Association of People With Disabilities.
 He also sits on the Council on American Politics, the advisory board of George Washington University Graduate School of Political Management.
 Coelho served as an advisor of ZeniMax Media as well.
 Coelho serves as a founding partner of Vectis Strategies, a national public affairs firm.

 Coelho was one of the recipients of the inaugural Henry Viscardi Achievement Awards in 2013.

 In 2015, the National Disability Mentoring Coalition named Coelho an inaugural inductee to Susan M. Daniels Disability Mentoring Hall of Fame for his commitment to mentoring and improving the lives of people with disabilities.